Chia-Network/chia-blockchain/CONTRIBUTING.md

 With the launch of `1.0.0` we will begin running an official `testnet`.
 Prior to the release of `1.1.0` there will be two running test nets. `1.0` and `1.1b`.
 The `1.1b` testnet will be a beta of the pending 1.1 release, which will enable transactions on the chia blockchain.
-Following the release of `1.1.0`, the official `testnet` will include all changes that have been accepted to the `main` branch.
+Following the release of `1.1.0`, the official `testnet` will include all changes that have been accepted to the current release branch.

 Prior to proposing changes to `main`, proposers should consider if running a `beta testnet` review environment will make the reviewer more effective when evaluating a change.
-Most changes that impact the block chain will require a review environment to prove continued blockchain functionality before acceptance into `main`.
+Changes that impact the block chain could require a review environment before acceptance into `main`.
 This is at the discretion of the reviewer.
 Chia organization members have been granted CI access to deploy `beta testnets`.
 If you are not a Chia organization member, you can enquire about deploying a `beta testnet` in the public dev keybase channel.